 Just say no

 The best way to handle spam is simply to delete it.
 Don't bother putting the sender into a bad guy list.
-If not a sender you know, the name and address are probably generated at random and used only once each.
+The name and address are probably generated at random and used only once each.
 Odds are good you'll never get another from that phony sender.

 - If you get any email, suspicious or not, from any financial institution or retailor, do not click the link or open any attachment(s).
 If you think it might be legitimate, call them on the phone or open a new browser window and log in the way you normally do.
-Do not type the address shown in the email, as it could be trouble.
+Do not type a web address shown in the email if different from your usual, as it could be trouble.

 - If you're not expecting a note with an attachment, or a note with an attachment is the least bit suspicious, call or text (don't email) the sender and ask if it's real.
 If you don't know the sender, don't open it.